snap-stanford/miner-data/Utils/README.txt

 Below are details on the arguments and usage for each script (taken from the header of each file):

+** Note that these descriptions may be out-of-date.
+Please read the header of the respective script to get the most up-to-date information about its command line arguments, etc.

 ########################################
 ###     create_snap_mode_table.py    ###